F&A Guidance on Federal Awards

 If the Non-Federal Sponsor has a published rate which is lower than Brown’s negotiated rate, that lower rate can be used for proposals submission as long as documentation of the rate restriction is uploaded to the proposal record.

 If the sponsor does not have a rate limitation and Brown is able to recover our full F&A, the same principles outlined above will apply.
-Awards funded after July 1, 2019 are subject to this new rate agreement, and the rates for those awards will change on July 1 of each year as outlined in the chart above.
+Awards funded on/after July 1, 2022 are subject to this new rate agreement.

 To submit new a FAQ, please contact [email protected]